 Unfortunately, smartwatch functionality is half-baked, much like the early days of Pebble’s smartwatches.
 At launch, the Fitbit Ionic lacks compelling apps and many of the conveniences available on other smartwatches.

-Given time, I’ve no doubt this will change – Fitbit only opened its SDK to developers shortly before launch – but right now there’s a lot of unfulfilled potential.
+Given time, I’ve no doubt things will change further – Fitbit only opened its SDK to developers shortly before launch – but right now there’s a lot of unfulfilled potential.
 If there’s one redeeming factor, it’s the four-day battery life, which puts all other smartwatches firmly in the shade.

 In the world of predominantly circular smartwatches, the Apple Watch and now Fitbit Ionic stand out by offering square designs.
 Fitbit would argue that circular faces hark back to analogue timepieces stuck in the past – and from a user-experience standpoint, I don’t disagree.